DFE-Digital/teacher-success/app/views/content/prepare-for-training/what-to-expect-from-your-school-based-mentor.md

 Talk to your provider at the start of your training so you know how you’ll be expected to gather evidence and you can do this as you go.

-At the end of your training, you’ll then be  <%= govuk_link_to "assessed against the teachers’ standards.", "/resources-while-training/meeting-the-teachers-standards" %>
+At the end of your training, you’ll then be  <%= govuk_link_to "assessed against the teachers’ standards", "/resources-while-training/meeting-the-teachers-standards" %>.

 ## Other support
 ### Provider-based mentor or tutor